 The local economic development game is also where politicians learn the bad habit of believing they’re responsible for managing the economy and “creating jobs,” with all the problems that mindset creates.
 This starts small at local planning commission or city council meetings, growing in scope as politicians rise through state legislatures and onto the federal level.
-After decades of approving local tax abatements as a city council member and state subsidy programs as a state legislator without meaningful opposition, it’s no surprise that a U.S. Senator would view market-distorting policies like steel tariffs, crop subsidies, the Jones Act or an export-import bank as appropriate roles for government.
+After decades of approving local tax abatements as a city council member and state subsidy programs as a state legislator without meaningful opposition, it’s no surprise that a U.S. Senator would view market-distorting policies like steel tariffs, crop subsidies or an export-import bank as appropriate roles for government.

 This isn’t a new problem.
 There’s a lot of power and money involved in economic development, and that’s one of the reasons that efforts to fight it have had only limited success despite compelling academic evidence and a potential bipartisan coalition in opposition.
 In private, organizations on the right and left that are traditionally engaged in broad economic policy advocacy tell stories of their funding or legislative support for other policy priorities being threatened by both corporate and government interests if they attack economic development programs too aggressively.
 Those that do take on the issue do important policy work that has resulted in some successes at the state or local level, but in general they are too often hamstrung by limitations on the volume or scope of their advocacy.